 At MITSUBA, if it is determined that an emergency situation that could affect the supply of products to customers has occurred, the Risk Management Officer will activate the BCP and establish a disaster response headquarters.
 Under the direction of the Chief of the Countermeasures Headquarters, the departments in charge and related departments work together to ensure a swift response.

-Moreover, by regularly conducting BCP drills that simulate an earthquake, we are confirming the effectiveness of our current system and strengthening our business continuity capabilities.
+Moreover, by regularly conducting BCP trainings that simulate an earthquake, we are confirming the effectiveness of our current system and strengthening our business continuity capabilities.
 Furthermore, based on lessons learned from the trainings, we are revising various procedures and aiming to step up our crisis management system.

 With rapid digitalization, there is a demand for the utilization of digital data to strengthen competitiveness.
 Damage caused by cyberattacks is increasing year by year all over the world, and attack methods are becoming more sophisticated.
-In such an environment, MITSUBA has established a "Basic Policy on Information Security" and is working to improve information security by implementing information security measures that consider the cybersecurity risks unique to the automobile industry.

-(*2) MITSUBA mission statement: Together with those who support it, MITSUBA will provide pleasure and peace of mind to the people of the world by creating technology in harmony with society and the environment.
+(*2) MITSUBA Mission Statement: Together with those who support it, MITSUBA will provide pleasure and peace of mind to the people of the world by creating technology in harmony with society and the environment.

-The following applies to information and personnel (*1) related to business activities.
+The following applies to information and personnel related to business activities.

-- Applies to MITSUBA employees (*2).
+- Applies to MITSUBA Group executives, employees, and temporary employees.

-MITSUBA will clarify the organization and responsible person for the promotion and operation of information security management, and implement appropriate management of information assets.
+MITSUBA will clarify the organization and responsible person for the promotion and operation of information security management and implement appropriate management of information assets.

 MITSUBA will establish and comply with internal regulations based on laws and various norms related to promoting information security and management.